No. 5 Group RAF: History

 Using the Stabilizing Automatic Bomb Sight (SABS) and the 12000 lb Tallboy, 617 Sqn achieved a bombing error of only 94 yd at the V Weapon launch site at Abbeville, during December 1943.

 During the lead-up to D-day, Cochrane was an advocate of low-level marking, to improve accuracy, and lobbied heavily to be allowed to prove the principle operationally.
 New systems of target-marking were developed as result and were tested by 617 Squadron – especially its commanding officer, Wing Commander Leonard Cheshire, using the de Havilland Mosquito and North American Mustang.
-(Cheshire was subsequently awarded the Victoria Cross and taken off active operations.)
+(Cheshire was subsequently awarded the Victoria Cross and taken off active operations).
+In April 1944 two Pathfinder squadrons, No. 83 and No. 97, along with No. 627 Squadron equipped with Mosquitos, were returned to 5 Group allowing them to act as an independent force using their own marking techniques.

 The special missions included attacks on the German battleship Tirpitz in late 1944 and the use of the Grand Slam against the strategically-important Bielefeld railway viaduct, in March 1945.

 5 Group was disbanded on 15 December 1945.